sthendev/embark.nvim/README.md

 }
 ```

+## Contributing
+Adding support for new plugins is straightforward.
+Simply add a new lua file for the plugin in `lua/embark/groups/` and add a mapping from plugin name to file name in `lua/embark/groups/init.lua`.

 ## Acknowledgements
-- [embark.vim|https://github.com/embark-theme/vim]: The original theme I have used and loved for years.
+- [embark.vim|https://github.com/embark-theme/vim]: The original colorscheme I have used and loved for years.
 - [tokyonight.nvim|https://github.com/folke/tokyonight.nvim]: Heavily inspired the code structure for this project.